US and Germany viewed as top destinations for market diversification

 Survey highlights preferences of Irish exporters amid Brexit uncertainty

+The Government believes market diversification is the best response to the uncertainty of Brexit.
+Photograph: Alan Betson

-The US and Germany are seen by Irish exporters as providing the best opportunity to diversfy into new markets amid the uncertainty of Brexit.
+The US and Germany are seen by Irish exporters as providing the best opportunity to diversify into new markets amid the uncertainty of Brexit.

 The IEA’s findings were based on a survey members and their forthcoming business plans and reveal a preference for English-speaking countries and for countries located closer to Ireland.

-The Government believes market diversification is the optimal response to the uncertainty of Brexit.
+The Government believes market diversification is the best response to the uncertainty of Brexit.

-The IEA’s survey also revealed that China, Russia, India, Saudi Arabia and Nigeria were top five states for visa applications made by Irish firms on behalf of their staff.
+The IEA’s survey also showed that China, Russia, India, Saudi Arabia and Nigeria were the top five states for visa applications made by Irish firms on behalf of their staff.

 “2018 proved to be a mixed year for Irish exporters amidst the growing political uncertainty about Ireland’s future trading relationship with the UK following Brexit,” IEA chief executive Simon McKeever said.